-"prefer not to answer...or other", 2019: Chicago Theatre Triathlon: "Even though Nina is a force to behold and Park brings the house down with her stone-cold rage and piercing sass, she's also desperately trying to connect with her child."
+"prefer not to answer...or other", 2019: Chicago Theatre Triathlon: "Even thought Nina is a force to behold and Park brings down the house with her stone-cold rage and piercing sass, she's also desperately trying to connect with her child."

 "The Hundred Flowers Project", 2014: Dueling Critics: "Mia Park shines as the power-drunk director, and she’s ably supported by the rest of the cast."
 Around The Town Chicago: "Mia Park gives a wonderful performance as Mel: alternatively deranged, brutal, competent and charismatic."

 "My Asian Mom", 2012: TimeOut Chicago:“Eight Turkey Sandwiches,” which Park wrote and performs, captures the tragedy of North Korean oppression and the gnaw of survivors’ guilt in a food-preparation ritual that stuns with its poignancy."
 Chicago Reader: "Appropriately, it's the Asian moms who steal this show...What Park can do, though, is stand on her head.
 And for the last minute of 'Eight Turkey Sandwiches', she does."
 Chicago Theatre Minority Report: "Park’s honest performance reveals her experience as an Asian woman in today’s society as compared to the women of her ancestral lineage.
 In heartbreaking fashion, Park details how her grandmother risked her life escaping North Korea on foot."
 Chicago Theater Beat: "Park then reveals her unique self with tattoos and a vegan’s distaste for turkey.
 The literal headstand was a great climax!"